async-promise/electron-async-ipc/README.md

 })
 ```

+#### 🌱 4.
+Renderer  ↔  Main

-> #### 4.
-The rendering process can send a message to the main process and receive a callback as shown in the following example
+The rendering process can send a message to the main process and receive a callback as shown in the following example :

 ```js
 // RendererA: